What is the Definition of Automatic Unfair Dismissal

 • For a spent conviction or failure to disclose one

-For most of the automatically unfair reasons, no period of continuous employment is required, with the exception of the last two on the list.
-Thus two years’ continuous employment is not required and the employer cannot justify dismissal.
+For most of the automatically unfair reasons, no period of continuous employment is required, except the last two on the list.
+Thus, two years’ continuous employment is not needed, and the employer cannot justify dismissal.

-Make a Tribunal claim for Unfair Dismissal with our template.
+Make a Tribunal claim for Unfair Dismissal using our templates.